dw943893/baseball_predictor/README.md

 (language about the amount of data, number of rows,)

 ## Approach

-Reviewing the team statistics for seasons in the modern baseball era (aka post-1945), the offensive categories with the highest positive correlation (0.40 and above) with a team winning are:
+Reviewing the team statistics for seasons in the modern baseball era (aka post-1945), the offensive categories with the highest positive correlation (0.40 and above) with team wins are:

 - runs scored
 - walks
 - hits

+In other words, as the number of runs, walks, or hits for a team increases, so does the number of wins.

-The category with the highest negative correlation (-0.40 and above) with winning is Earned Run Average (ERA).
+The category with the highest negative correlation (-0.40 and above) with winning is Earned Run Average (ERA), which means as the team's ERA increases, the number of wins decreases.

 Based on this information, I sought to identify "under the radar"/lesser known players who are better than average in these categories to consider as additions to the team.